 For free legal advice about an industrial disease claim or industrial accident compensation call our specialist Personal Injury Solicitors on 0330 606 9587 or contact us online and we will help you.

-The first thing we can do to help you is to review your industrial disease or injury claim free of charge.
+The first thing we can do to help you is to review your industrial disease claim free of charge.
 We can answer any questions you have without using legal jargon, and provide you with an expert evaluation of your claim and the chances of you being awarded compensation.

 If you contracted an industrial disease or suffered from an industrial injury caused by your work then you may be able to claim compensation against your employer if they are at fault.
 If you are in this situation you may be entitled to receive industrial injury compensation for: